danbee/julep/README.md

 # Julep

 SASS/SCSS mixins for building mobile web applications.
+Designed to keep your markup clean and semantic and free of cruft.

 ## Requirements